Glaucoma Treatment in Las Vegas, NV

 Glaucoma is a group of related diseases that damage the optic nerve, leading to vision loss and possible blindness.
 In fact, it’s a leading cause of blindness and visual impairment in the US, and it can affect patients at every age.
 Many people affected with glaucoma do not experience any symptoms and don’t know they have the disease until they’ve already lost a significant amount of vision.

 With early detection and treatment, however, it can be protected.
-Catching glaucoma in Las Vegas, NV, at a treatable stage is one of many reasons to have thorough exams regularly with Siems LASIK & Eye Centers.
+Catching glaucoma in Las Vegas, Henderson or Temecula at a treatable stage is one of many reasons to have thorough exams regularly with Siems LASIK & Eye Centers.

 Risk Factors for Glaucoma

 There are several factors that increase the risk, including:

 • Being of Particular Descent, such as African-American or Asian